jeffnyman/inform-ecosystem-vscode/README.md

 ## Aspirations

 The initial goal is to provide syntax highlighting.
 Semantic highlighting is something I will be looking at in the future.

+Currently Inform 7 is supported.
+The goal is to also support Inform 6 as well as other tools within the Inform ecosystem, such as Inweb and Intest.